 Thanks to generative-design technology, that initial R&D produced a 45% lighter partition, to be fabricated using metal additive manufacturing.
 Unfortunately, with the economic promise of metal additive yet to materialize, the bionic partition didn’t make it into production.
 But generative-design technology continued to advance, adding new capabilities for more traditional manufacturing processes.

 Those advancements have afforded Airbus a fresh take on the bionic partition.
 Again using generative design, Airbus’s latest partition is first 3D-printed in plastic as a mold that is then cast in a flight-qualified metal alloy.
 The cast partition is just as light as its forebear, thus providing the same weight reduction and resulting fuel efficiency.

 Because it’s now adaptable to casting, generative design is enabling sustainability to be both affordable and efficient for Airbus: The updated design not only boasts the same weight and strength as the first bionic partition but also allows for fabrication at a much lower cost.
-Check out the original article below for the backstory on Airbus’s innovation journey.—Erin Hanson, Redshift managing editor
+Check out the original article below for the backstory on Airbus’s innovation journey.—Erin Hanson, Design & Make with Autodesk managing editor